Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Particle tracking and event reconstruction with the PEN mTPC

 \section{Particle tracking and event reconstruction with the PEN mTPC}

 As indicated in the preceding section, the relevant event-level mTPC information is stored in the form of waveform arrays (aka records, traces), one for each end of the four anode wires.
 Waveform traces for a typical event are shown in Fig.~\ref{fig:raw_wfs}.

 This section presents the strategies used to search for signals in the anode waveforms, their combination into tracks, the determination of the associated trajectory coordinates, and relation to beam particle identification.

-After subtraction of baseline levels from the raw waveforms, the geometric means of the left and right waveform bins are constructed bin-wise for each anode wire, and the result is differentiated as shown in Fig.~\ref{fig:wf_means}.
+After subtraction of appropriately averaged baseline levels from the raw waveforms, the geometric means of the left and right waveform bins are constructed bin-wise for each anode wire, and the result is differentiated as shown in Fig.~\ref{fig:wf_means}.
 The peaks in the resulting distributions are used as a measure of the anode arrival times.
 The signal amplitudes at both ends of a wire reflect the energy deposition and their ratio is a measure of the $x$ coordinate of a hit (Fig.~\ref{fig:coord_calib}a).

 The anode wire number defines the $z$ coordinate along the pion trajectory.
 The wire spacing was measured with an accuracy of 0.1 mm.
 The anode arrival times are used to calculate the drift time and thus the $y$ coordinate.
-A valid hit in the degrader detector, separated by 6\,mm (Run 2) and 8\,mm (Run 3) of air from the mTPC's front face, provided the start signal for the drift time.
-The relationship between the calibrated mTPC signal drift times and the track $y$ coordinates for anode wire~4 in Run~2 is shown in Fig.~\ref{fig:coord_calib}b.
+A valid hit in the degrader detector, which was separated by 6\,mm (Run\,2) and 8\,mm (Run\,3) of air from the mTPC's front face, provided the start signal for the drift time.
+The correlation between the calibrated mTPC signal drift times and the track $y$ coordinates for anode wire~4 in Run\,2 is shown in Fig.~\ref{fig:coord_calib}b.

-Once the $x$ and $y$ coordinates of the incoming particle are determined at all four anode wire $z$ locations, the trajectories may be tested for collinearity.
-The straight trajectory defined by $(x_2,y_2)$ and $(x_3,y_3)$ must agree with the one defined by $(x_1,y_1)$ and $(x_4,y_4)$.
-Collinearity is tested by comparing the $(x,y)$ locations at mean $z$ and the slopes in $x$ and $y$, so for $x$:
+Once $x,y$ anode hits have been found, straight tracks are reconstructed, based on the following principles.
+Each hit can be used for one track only.
+Tracks are searched in order of the number of hits per track, beginning with fully efficient tracks.
+Collinearity tests are used to remove hit combinations that do not belong to a single beam particle.
+In the case of fully efficient tracks the straight trajectory defined by $(x_2,y_2)$ and $(x_3,y_3)$ must agree with the one defined by $(x_1,y_1)$ and $(x_4,y_4)$.
+Collinearity is tested by comparing the $(x,y)$ locations at mean $z$ and the slopes in $x$ and $y$, so for $x$: \begin{linenomath}